1.3: Adding an OnRoll Event

 By default, when you create a parent object surrounding others, it will set its Rect Transform to encompass all of the inner object.
 However, the d4 within didn’t update its anchors / position appropriately.
 One fix would be to set the anchors / pivot of d4 to center in the parent.
 However, because we want to add a Text label within, we will instead add a Vertical Layout Group to d4 Group which will update the children appropriately.

-Add Vertical Layout Group
+Vertical Layout Group - Add the component

 After doing this, the button should “snap” back into place within the d4 Group.
 If it doesn’t you may need to adjust the size of the d4 Group to have a width and height that are at least as big as the d4 button.